TakahiroKagawa/GaitAnalysis_BM/README.md

 # GaitAnalysis_BM
-Evaluation of balance from kinematics data of human gait
+Evaluation of balance from kinematics data of human gait by using balance map analysis

 ## Overview
 Matlab code for analyzing gait kinematics data with balance map which evaluate walking balance.